 \begin{thm} For each odd $d \ge 1$ there is a minimal smooth projective surface $Z_d$ of general type with $c_1^2(Z) = c_2(Z) = 6d$ and a smooth irreducible curve $E_d$ on $Z_d$ of genus one with self-intersection $-12d$ so that $Z_d \ssm E_d$ is uniformized by the unit ball $\bbB^2$ in $\bbC^2$. \end{thm}

 The pair $(Z_1, E_1)$ is constructed in \S\ref{sec:Construction} and the proof of Theorem \ref{thm:MainTech}, which immediately implies Theorem \ref{thm:Main} by Chern--Gauss--Bonnet, is the content of \S\ref{sec:Bootstrap}.
 The initial example $Z_1$ is one of the desingularized product-quotient surfaces with $p_g = q = 1$ studied by Polizzi \cite{Polizzi}.
-Briefly, there is a product $X = C_1 \times C_2$ of hyperbolic Riemann surfaces and a finite group $F$ acting on $X$ so that $Z_1$ is the minimal desingularization of $X / F$.
+Briefly, there is a product $X = C_1 \times C_2$ of hyperbolic Riemann surfaces and a finite group $F$ acting on $X$ so that $Z_1$ is the minimal desingularization of $F \bs X$.
 The other examples are built using a covering construction.

 \begin{rem} As in the case of Riemann surfaces, the proof that $(Z_1, E_1)$ is a ball quotient applies a uniformization theorem, here due to Kobayashi \cite[Thm.\ 2]{Kobayashi} (also see \cite[Thm.\ 3.1]{TianYau}).
-A key difference makes the higher-dimensional case much more subtle and special.
+A key difference makes dimension two and above much more subtle and special.
 A Riemann surface can be uniformized by a constant curvature metric if and only if a characteristic class (namely the Euler characteristic) has the appropriate sign.
 In higher dimensions, uniformization requires equality between Chern numbers, not merely an inequality, which is a significantly more stringent requirement. \end{rem}